-Onsite emergency response team in consultation with Emergency response in charge and use proper personnel protective equipment & • Carry out the required firefighting emergency action as directed by Emergency Response Team leader/ in Nearest township fire station • Water borne firefighting equipment such as station firefighting tugs with fire monitors, lifesaving equipment and medical equipment shall be available.
-Use proper personal protection and extinguishing media Assess the situation from time to time and use appropriate strategy. • Remove unaffected containers/goods from the area if possible. • Medical rescue team must be stand by for personal injury in case.
-Important For substances, which becomes dangerous when wet/ violently react with water • Use dry chemical for small fire.
-Use smother with dry inert material and dispose them = off using relevant safety precautions for large fire
+Onsite emer gency • Start the actions and activate Emergency Action Plan in response tea m use proper personnel protective equipment & Carry out the required firefighting emergency action as directed by Emergency Response Team leader/ in Nearest township fire charge person. station - Water borne firefighting equipment such as firefighting tugs with fire monitors, lifesaving equipment and medical equipment shall be available.
+Use proper personal protection and extinguishing media Assess the situation from time to time and use appropriate strategy.
+Remove unaffected containers/goods from the area if possible.
+Medical rescue team must be stand by for personal injury in case.
+Important For substances, which becomes dangerous when wet/ 1 violently react with water • Use dry chemical for small fire. • Use smother with dry inert material and dispose them off using relevant safety precautions for large fire